Brighton High School (Rochester, New York): Performance

 The school has appeared on Newsweek magazine's Top 100 Public High Schools list.
 In 1998, Brighton achieved its highest ranking on the Newsweek list, in 5th place.
 In 2004, it was ranked 27th in the nation.
 In 2006, it was placed 96th.
 In 2007, it was placed 79th, one ahead of Pittsford Mendon High School.
 In 2008, it was ranked 158, fifth among schools in the Rochester area behind Pittsford Sutherland, Pittsford Mendon, Greece Odyssey and Wilson Magnet.
 Rankings fluctuate heavily based upon AP exams administered relative to the graduating senior class.
 In 2010, Brighton was placed 126th.

 In 2007, U.S. News & World Report magazine ranked Brighton High School 57th out of 18,790 public high schools.
 It was the only Monroe County school on the list.

 Publications and productions

-Brighton is one of the only schools in the Rochester area that allows its publications to hold permanent office spaces.